ophir11235813/Lane_lines/ophir_samson_writeup.md

 STEP 5: Perform a Hough Transformation to find the start- and end-points of continuous lines in the image.
 Note that this works by mapping each point in the image space (x,y cartesian coordinates) onto a (sine) curve in the Hough space (r,\theta polar coordinates).
 Therefore, the point in Hough space where N sine curves intersect defines the line that connects the corresponding N points in cartesian space.

-STEP 6: Find lane markings.
-To do this, measure the gradient of the lines that connect each set of 4 points (from the Hough Transformation in step 6).
+STEP 6: Find lane markings (*This is where I changed the draw_lines function*): To do this, measure the gradient of the lines that connect each set of 4 points (from the Hough Transformation in step 6).
 Then, the left lane markings can be identified as being the points that have an associated NEGATIVE gradient, while the right lane markings will have POSITIVE gradients.
 Note that the unconventional sign change is because the y-values, or height, of left lanes decreases as the x-values increases.

 Next, separate the lines in two sets (left- and right-lanes sets).
 From each set, find the (x,y) coordinates of both the closest and furthest point to/from the car, and draw a line between those points using the straight line equation y = mx + c.